aaditya29/DNAgnosis/explanation.md

 #### Why This Matters for Our Project

 The Evo2 model we use comes in different versions.
 For example `evo2_7b_base` was trained with an 8,192 context length but the `evo2_7b` model extends that to 1 million base pairs.
 This context extension is made possible by techniques like interpolation.

+---

+## Learning About Evo2: A Foundation Model for Genome Science

+Of course.
+Here is an explanation of the image, formatted and written to be directly included in a `README.md` file.

+---

+## Evo2: A Foundation Model for Genome Science

+Evo2 is a versatile foundation model for DNA capable of tackling a wide range of genomic tasks.
+Its core strength lies in understanding the fundamental language of DNA allowing it to be applied to various problem, from analysis to design.
+The model supports four primary use cases:

+#### 1. Zero-Shot Variant Effect Prediction (VEP)

+This is the core function used in our application.
+It predicts the impact of a genetic variant without being specifically trained on that variant.

+- **How it works**: The model is given two sequences: the original **reference** DNA and the **alternative** DNA containing the variant.
+- **Output**: Evo2 calculates a **delta log-likelihood score** which measures how much less likely or unnatural the variant sequence is compared to the reference.
+A negative score suggests a potential loss of function indicating that the variant may be pathogenic.

+#### 2. In-Context Learning for Sequence-to-Sequence Tasks

+Evo2 can perform new tasks by learning from a few examples provided in a **prompt** a capability known as in-context learning.

+- **How it works**: You provide the model with a prompt containing examples such as mapping a DNA sequence to its known biological function (e.g., `DNA_SEQ_1 -> FUNCTION_1`).
+- **Output**: When given a new unseen DNA sequence the model uses the examples to predict its corresponding function.
+This is useful for tasks like identifying regulatory elements or classifying protein functions.

+#### 3. Unsupervised Discovery of Functional Elements

+The model can identify meaningful patterns in raw DNA without any labels.

+- **How it works**: A long DNA sequence is fed into Evo2 to generate high-dimensional numerical representations called **embeddings**.
+- **Output**: By clustering these embeddings functionally similar regions of DNA group together.
+This allows for the unsupervised discovery of important genomic features like exons, introns or enhancers.

+#### 4. Controllable Generation of Novel Sequences

+Evo2 can be used as a design tool to generate new DNA sequences with desired properties.

+- **How it works**: You can guide the generation process with a **prompt** that includes specific tags, such as a **species tag** (e.g., `E. coli`) or a **functional tag** (e.g., promoter).
+- **Output**: The model generates a novel DNA sequence that is predicted to have the specified characteristics opening up possibilities for synthetic biology and genetic engineering.